MacKentoch/easyFormGenerator/README.md

     // 'GroupedSelect'
  ```

- - Sept 2015 : `drag and drop way` is now a simple directive `eda-dragdrop-way-easy-form-gen`
+ - Sept 2015: `drag and drop way` is now a simple directive `eda-dragdrop-way-easy-form-gen`

- - `Easy form Generator - Step way : new provider` : enable/disable modal animation from your own config thanks to new provider `easyFormSteWayConfigProvider`
+ - `Easy form Generator - Step way: new provider`: enable/disable modal animation from your own config thanks to new provider `easyFormSteWayConfigProvider`

  ```javascript
   angular